Hasan-Saju/SaleIT/README.md

 He can view the details of any product any time, also he has the authority to edit any information of the product.

 An user is mainly a staff for this software.
 He can only create order for the customer.
+MYSQL are used to maintain the database of the organization.